crkepler/docker-liquibase-sqlserver/README.md

 ---
 ### 4. Download and install a SQL Server Editor
-One excellent option is **[DBeaver](https://dbeaver.io/)** as it works both on Mac and Windows.
+One excellent option is **[DBeaver](https://dbeaver.io/)** as it works Mac, Windows, and Linux.
 You may use any other SQL editor that works with SQL Server.

 ---
 ### 5. Start SQL Server in a Docker Container